 SmileysPoints has a fantastic recipe for Zero Point Marinara Sauce!

-This will become one of my staple meals, especially for those busy nights.
-If you’re looking for another super simple recipe, serve it up with this easy broccoli stir fry.
+Consequently, due to how simple this meal was to put together, this will become one of my staple meals, especially for those busy nights.
+Alternatively, if you’re looking for another super simple recipe, serve it up with this easy broccoli stir fry.

 What toppings would you put on your pizza?